rubymonsters/ruby-for-beginners/source/09-writing_methods/05-scopes.md

 Now, as soon as Ruby enters the method, she sticks post-it notes on the objects, according to the argument list from the method definition.
 In our example that is the name `number`.
-So from now on, in this room, there's a known local variable that has a value assigned: The number `3` with the post-it note `number` on it.
+So from now on, in this room, there's a known local variable that has a value assigned: The object (number) `3` with the post-it note `number` on it.

 In our example, the outer scope and the scope of the method `add_two`, are two different rooms, and there are two different post-it notes stuck on